ranniepeng/Ran_portfolio/final-project-part-two.md

 In order to engage with the general public, I will provide sufficient background information and explain the linkage between the museum's mission and its collection to let them know the importance of understanding and the reasons I would like to do this analysis.
 To engage with the art managers, I would interact more with them in the later sections and call to action, as they are the people who are really making decisions about collection management and how to present better cultures and artwork to the museum's visitors.

+## Finding Interviewees
+In order to have more valuable feedback that can be useful to help me reach the target audience.
+I would like to interview people both in the art and non-art fields to understand if my delivery of visualization and information is easy to understand and clear enough.
+Therefore, I talked with two of my friends and classmates, one of them has an art history background and has also been to the MET multiple times.
+Another person has a non-art background.
+The third interviewee is a person who is in a management role and has some art background and interests.
+I believe three of them can provide me with constructive feedback and answer my research questions to help me evaluate the overall story representation.

 ## Interview script
 > The goals from My research and the questions I intend to ask.